mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 He pleaded to hae, "This is what you want?
 To give up?"

-"This is much bigger than who I am," thi replied.
+"I'm not giving up. ," thi replied.

 Casra set hae kaln down and bid hae run off to Kip, but Linyu stood still, unwilling to accept that hae mother was leaving.
 Kip's heart was full of rage at Casra's fate and he willed to do all in his power to save Cas while he was here.
+-->